benjaminmenetrier/bump-standalone/README.md

 The fact that you are downloading this code means that you have had knowledge of the CeCILL-C license and that you accept its terms.

 A theoretical documentation is available:
- - about covariance filtering at: http://benjaminmenetrier.free.fr/hdiag_nicas/covariance_filtering.pdf
+ - about covariance filtering at: http://github.com/benjaminmenetrier/hdiag_nicas/raw/master/doc/covariance_filtering.pdf
- - about the NICAS method at: http://benjaminmenetrier.free.fr/hdiag_nicas/nicas.pdf
+ - about the NICAS method at: http://github.com/benjaminmenetrier/hdiag_nicas/raw/master/doc/nicas.pdf
+ - about multivariate localization at: http://github.com/benjaminmenetrier/hdiag_nicas/raw/master/doc/multivariate_localization.pdf

-The code can be browsed easily browsed via the doxygen documentation: http://benjaminmenetrier.free.fr/nicas/html/index.html
+The code can be browsed easily browsed via the Doxygen documentation: http://benjaminmenetrier.free.fr/hdiag_nicas/index.html